qangTran/sample-nodejs-mongo-app/README.md

 ## Setup Instructions

-To get this application up and running, you'll need to set up accounts with Cloudinary and MongoDB Atlas.
+To get this application up and running, you'll need to set up accounts with Cloudinary, Mapbox, and MongoDB Atlas.
 Once these are set up, create a `.env` file in the same folder as `app.js`.
 This file should contain the following configurations:

 ```sh
 CLOUDINARY_CLOUD_NAME=[Your Cloudinary Cloud Name]